WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 05/Homework 2.1 & 2.2 - Wakeland Branz.md

 **-PF-**
 Assume that $A \subseteq B$.
-Therefore, we know that all elements present in set $A$ Given that the definition of a power set is the set of all subsets of a set, that means that the statement $\mathcal{P(A)} \subseteq \mathcal{P(B)}$ is
+Therefore, we know that all elements present in set $A$ are present in set $B$, we can Given that the definition of a power set is the set of all subsets of a set, that means that the statement $\mathcal{P(A)} \subseteq \mathcal{P(B)}$ is